biomrg/academy/workshops/build-your-first-ai-agent/README.md

 ---

-## How These Skills Help You Become an AI Engineer

-### The Career Trajectory
-**Today (This Workshop):**
-- You understand agentic AI at the code level
-- You can explain the ReAct loop to a colleague
-- You know how to wire tools into an LLM

 ### What Makes This Different from ChatGPT Prompting
 - **Tool calling** — You learn how agents make autonomous decisions (not just generating text)
 - **Control** — You understand every line of code; nothing is a black box